Lunastryke/AdventOfCode2021/README.md

 - Day 11 : `Python` : Similar to Day 9, DFS floodfill with different 'visited' condition
 - Day 12 : `Python` : DFS, interesting method to do DFS, currently stuck at Part 2 with the current implementation
 - Day 13 : `Python` : Pretty straightfoward challenge, probably can optimise memory usage
+- Day 14 : `Python` : Part 1 was done naively, Part 2 ran out of time so decided to maintain only pair counts and mappings instead which worked well.
+Also did it in OOP fashion, will do the rest of the AoC challenges in a similar fashion.